roeezolantz/upstay-exercise-medium/README.md

     -   [pg](https://node-postgres.com/) - Postgres Databse Client
     -   [socket.io](https://socket.io/) - Real Time engine based on web sockets

     If you are not familiar with those technologies please find the time to go through them and understand the basic use API.
 This is part of the test.
 Besides those, you may use any other tool you know and love for the job.

--   In the Front-End, we are using a custom webpack config that supports all the new javascript goodies implementations.
-This setup support React & JSX (of course :stuck_out_tongue_closed_eyes:), hooks, css, scss (sass) and styled-components.
+-   In the Front-End, we are using a custom `webpack` config that supports all the new javascript goodies implementations.
+     This setup supports:

+    -   React & JSX (of course :stuck_out_tongue_closed_eyes:)
+    -   hooks
+    -   css
+    -   scss (sass)
+    -   styled-components.

     You can add whatever tool or babel plugin your like if you need extra compile assets (no need to use create-react-app - everything is already working for you!).

     Dev server and hot reload are also in, so you can work on the same url in the client and the server (no need to complicate yourself with proxy for your ajax calls and other annoying stuff from CRA :dizzy_face:).

--   Please use any UI library you want (or css framework) to make our project more shiny.
+-   Please use any [UI](https://ant.design/docs/react/introduce) [library](https://react-bootstrap.github.io/) [you](https://material-ui.com/) [want](https://react.semantic-ui.com/) (or [any](https://purecss.io/) [css](https://getbootstrap.com/) [framework](https://foundation.zurb.com/)) to make our project more shiny.

 -   We look for clean and organized code.
 Keep it [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)!